IMSAI 8080 Replica

 This page is all about the IMSAI-8080-ESP (mine pictured above), a replica designed and manufactured to look exactly (at least from the front) like an original IMSAI 8080 mid-70's personal computer.
 They are produced as a kit for a very reasonable price.
 You can check it out HERE.
 They are of course not as deep (front to back) and for sure not nearly as heavy, but the front panel is spot on!
 Viewing the photo above (click on it for a larger photo) one would be hard pressed to differentiate this replica from the real thing I think.

-This particular computer sure made a good movie 'star'... anyone who has seen the movie War Games remembers the super cool IMSAI 8080 computer system in Matthew Broderick's character David Lightman's bedroom, which had a voice synthesizer, disk drives, a phone modem, and nice monitor and keyboard setup, and Ally Sheedy too!
+This particular computer model made a great movie 'star'... anyone who has seen the movie War Games remembers the super cool IMSAI 8080 computer system in Matthew Broderick's character David Lightman's bedroom, which had a voice synthesizer, disk drives, a phone modem, and nice monitor and keyboard setup.
 I'm betting many early computer enthusiasts pulled out their computer or electronics magazine copies and checked the ads to see how much these beautiful computers were and where they could get one (if they hadn't already oggled them in the magazine ads).
 Later in my life I came to really appreciate these old relics of the early 'personal computer' era and started hunting for one just to see what I could find.
 It wasn't long until I realized they had gone so far up in value as collector items they were

 still out of my reach price wise.
 There were other less known brands that more or less cloned the capabilities of the IMSAI or Altair computers (I believe the IMSAI was actually a clone of the Altair 8800).
 But nobody ever matched the cool looks if the IMSAI in my opinion.